-I'm Janna.
-I'm a facilitator, coach, writer & performer.
+I am a teacher, facilitator, coach, and performer.
 My professional background is in theater and progressive education, and I teach for institutions like The Second City, The Innovation Academy at Notre Dame, The Leadership Studio at The University of Chicago's Booth School, The Innovation Institute, and the Experience Institute.

-In my teaching and facilitation, I use a unique tool-set of games and interactive activities that nourish and empower people.
+In my teaching and facilitation, I use a unique tool-set of games and activities that are the best I've found to nourish and empower people.
 I am most interested in helping individuals connect with their own inspiration, clarity, and strength, and in helping groups discover the joy of collaborating with genuine warm respect.
 This, so that good ideas can come across, better ways can be found, and outdated systems can be improved.

 I use tools from the creative arts:

 Applied Improvisation games designed nearly a century ago by a social scientist, to unite and revitalize a divided and tired population after The Great Depression

 Live Storytelling exercises and events that help individuals and organizations hone in on the vital truths they want to tell, and unite on common ground

 Performance training and collaboration techniques used by professional writers, performers, co-creators, and comedians